The $d$-Majorization Polytope: Introduction

 \section{Introduction}

-Over the last few years, sparked by Brand\~ao, Horodecki, Oppenheim \cite{Brandao15,Horodecki13}, and further pursued by others \cite{Faist17,Gour15,Lostaglio18,Sagawa19_alt,Mazurek19,Alhambra19}, thermo-majorization has been a widely discussed and researched topic in quantum physics and in particular the resource theory approach to quantum thermodynamics.
-The central question to this theory is: Given an initial and a final state of a system, can the former be mapped to the latter by means of a thermal operation?
-Here, considering a system with Hamiltonian (i.e.~hermitian matrix) $H_S$ and a fixed temperature $T>0$, thermal operations are the convex \cite[App.~C]{Lostaglio15} set of quantum channels which can be written as
+The concept of $d$-majorization is a natural generalization of the classical notion of majorization as we will see in a moment.
+But let us first describe a deep relation between $d$-majorization, $d$-stochastic matrices, and quantum physics.
+Readers who are not familiar with the relevant quantum-mechanical terminology can skip the following two paragraphs as---although we will draw some connections to the physics literature throughout this article---we will not use any of these results.

-for arbitrary $H_B$ hermitian and arbitrary $U$ unitary with $[U,H_S\otimes\mathbbm{1}_B+\mathbbm{1}_S\otimes H_B]=0$ \cite{Janzing00,Brandao13}.
-The intuition behind thermal operations is that these are precisely the channels which can be implemented ``for free'', that is, at no work cost.
-In particular they are symmetric under time translation $T(e^{-iH_St}(\cdot)e^{iH_St})=e^{-iH_St}T(\cdot)e^{iH_St}$, and they preserve the Gibbs state of the system \cite{Lostaglio15_2}---but for now it is unknown whether these properties characterize the thermal operations \cite[Rem.~16]{Lostaglio19}.
-For a comprehensive introduction to this topic we refer to the review article \cite{Lostaglio19}.
+Over the last few years, sparked by Brand\~ao, Horodecki, Oppenheim \cite{Brandao15,Horodecki13}, and further pursued by others \cite{Faist17,Gour15,Lostaglio18,Sagawa19,Mazurek19,Alhambra19}, thermo-majorization and in particular its resource theory approach has been a widely discussed and researched topic in quantum physics.
+Here the central question is: Given a fixed ``background temperature'' $T>0$ as well as initial and target states (density operators) of a quantum system, can the former be mapped to the latter by means of a thermal operation?
+Here the set of all thermal operations which constitutes a compact, convex semigroup within the set of all quantum channels \cite[App.~C] {Lostaglio15} consists of all linear maps which can be approximated arbitrarily well by quantum channels of the form